 - Behavioral control.
 These are factors regarding behavioral control: - 1.
-Types of instructions An employee is generally subject to the employer's instructions about the when, where, and how work is to be performed. - 2.
-Degree of instructions An employee is generally subject to more detailed instructions than an independent contractor. - 3.
+Types of instructions An employee is generally subject to the employer's instructions about the when, where, and how work is to be performed. - Degree of instructions An employee is generally subject to more detailed instructions than an independent contractor. - 3.
 Evaluation systems A system that evaluates how a worker performs a job is indicative of an employment relationship, whereas a contractor relationship will generally just focus on the result.

-The amount of control and direction

-the employer has over a worker's

-in deciding whether a worker is an employee or an independent contractor.
+The amount of control and direction the employer has over a worker's services is the most important issue in deciding whether a worker is an employee or an independent contractor.